-Furthermore, the agency will continue to assist national authorities in the task of effectively returning individuals who are not eligible to remain in the European Union in all stages of the process (travelers who have overstayed their ETIAS, Schengen visa, or need to be deported for other reasons).
+Furthermore, the agency will continue to assist national authorities in the task of effectively returning individuals who are not eligible to remain in the European Union in all stages of the process (travellers who have overstayed their ETIAS, Schengen visa, or need to be deported for other reasons).

 The Frontex press release also touches on the subject of the agency’s commitment to the respect of fundamental human rights.
 Under the newly approved regulation, the agency will hold 40 fundamental rights monitors within its operations.

-Frontex’s Role in the ETIAS and the EES
+Frontex’s role in the ETIAS and the EES

 This will be achieved, in part, by hosting the future central unit of the European Travel Information and Authorisation System (ETIAS) as well as by supporting Member States with the deployment of the Entry-Exit-System (EES).